 LuLaRoe seems to have taken over my Facebook newsfeed.
 For about 6 months, I’ve been hearing people rave over the “buttery soft” leggings and comfy, modest tops.
-To be honest, a lot of the prints are a bit loud for me, but I was intrigued about the solid colored leggings and tops.
+To be honest, I’m not a huge fan of some of the prints, but I was intrigued about the solid colored leggings and tops.

 A few weeks ago, a LuLaRoe consultant had set-up a mini store in my local shopping mall, so I took the opportunity to check out the quality of the clothes.
 I’ll admit it – the leggings definitely are “buttery soft” but at $25, they’re not cheap, and definitely more than what I’m willing to pay for a pair of leggings.
 I also liked the Irma top (I like the modesty that the “high-low” hemline provides) but again, $35 is pretty expensive.